grafana/plugin-tools/packages/plugin-meta-extractor/README.md

 export default {
   // ...
   plugins: [
-    // Creates a "plugin.generated.json" file in the output directory
+    // Overrides the "plugin.json" file in the output directory
     // `entryFile` - an absolute path pointing to the module.(ts|tsx) file of your plugin new GrafanaPluginMetaExtractor({ entryFile: '...' }),
     // ...